apjanke/agnosterj-zsh-theme/README.md

 # License

 AgnosterJ does not currently have a license.
 This is because the upstream Agnoster Zsh Theme [does not have a license](https://github.com/agnoster/agnoster-zsh-theme/issues/42).
-Once that’s resolved, I’ll adopt the same license.
+But the intent for it is to be open source!
+Once Agnoster itself has chosen a license, I’ll adopt the same one.